-Although you can’t take each guest in consideration, at least be aware of the logistics and specifics of different types of travelers who would appreciate the check-in time flexibility:
+Although you can’t take each guest into consideration, at least be aware of the logistics and specifics of different types of travelers who would appreciate the check-in time flexibility:

 - Business travelers who, for example, booked just one night but need to check in early in the morning

-- Travelers who ran into any sorts of delays (no to mention you can use this fact to attract potential guests with the targeted ads)
+- Travelers who ran into any sorts of delays (not to mention you can use this fact to attract potential guests with the targeted ads)

 - Travelers who change time zones.